Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

       v.  deleteagent : Calls server api to delete agent

 ###4.
 Actions related to Message Channels:

-      Following actions are related to fetch and create message channels.
-      They will return channel details to reducer
+Following actions are related to fetch and create message channels.They will return channel details to reducer

       i.  createChannel : Calls server api to create message channel ii. editChannel : Calls server api to edit details of message channel iii.  getcustomerchannels : This is without-token version of getting channel list for Chat widget